boris-gans/deepseek-hpc/steps.md

-# Distributed Inference Build Plan
+# Distributed Inference Runtime Plan

 This document captures the class-based layout and execution flow for the revised pipeline described in `README.md`.
 It assumes a local orchestration node plus a Slurm-managed GPU cluster.